VIRGINIA ECONOMIC DEVELOPMENT PARTNERSHIP

 WYTHEVILLE-WYTHE-BLAND CHAMBER OF COMMERCE

-The Wytheville-Wythe-Bland Chamber of Commerce, through its Board of Directors and staff, have been working for the area’s total economic development for the past 68 years.
+The Wytheville-Wythe-Bland Chamber of Commerce, through its Board of Directors and staff, has been working for the area’s total economic development for the past 70+ years.
 The eighteen directors representing all sections of Wythe and Bland Counties, and the members serving on the committees give unselfishly of their time to enrich our area.
+The Joint IDA partners with the Chamber on activities that enhance the local environment for business, including professional development activities, career fairs, and more.

 NEW RIVER/MOUNT ROGERS WORKFORCE DEVELOPMENT BOARD (NR/MRWIB)